N Engl J Med April 23, 2020

 Endpoint

-Key result: Adding PCI to optimal medical therapy did not reduce the risk of death, MI, or other major cardiovascular events.
+Key result: As an initial management strategy in patients with stable coronary artery disease, PCI did not reduce the risk of death, myocardial infarction, or other major cardiovascular events when added to optimal medical therapy.

 Tested